matteocourthoud/fitbit-clock-minimal/README.md

 ![](screenshots/app.png)

+Minimal clock face with great battery performance, for Fitbit Versa, Fitbit Versa 2 and Fitbit Versa Lite.
+Allows to hide battery and heartrate icons to provide minimal display and further savings on battery life.
+Requires access to heart rate sensor and user profile to show heart rate live.

 You can download and install the clock face [here](https://gallery.fitbit.com/details/fb338486-0d4c-4f71-b0c7-508678c34195).
-Opinions and suggestions are welcome.

 ## Updates